josephslab/josephslab.github.io/_pages/team.md

 ### Basia Love (Undergrad)
 Basia is a junior at MSU majoring in Plant Biology with a minor in Horticulture.
 She has been int he lab since May 2024.
 Some of her main hobbies include cross-stitching, crocheting, and photography.

-### John Ready (REU student - summer 2024)
-John is a junior at Davidson College majoring in biology with a genomics minor.
-He joined our lab in June 2024.
-In his free time he plays ultimate frisbee and rides bikes!